Home > News and Events > News Highlights > 2018

 January: SJI Welcomes the Year 1 Boys at Orientation Campfire

 Our Year 1s sang and danced at the Orientation Campfire on 19 January, their voices resounding throughout the Founders’ Hall.
 Their seniors and the alumni heard the call and joined in as one SJI community.
-A fantastic way to end Year 1 Orientation 2018!
-Congrats to the seniors who ran the programme and the teachers who mentored them!
+The annual orientation campfire marks the climax to end the Year 1 Orientation 2018!
 Welcome to SJI, Year 1s!

 January: SJI Class of 2017 Excels in GCE ‘O’ Level Examinations